alireza19330/WeatherService/README.md

 ### Tables
-Stores Consumer API Keys in the `Consumers` table Stores Descriptions received from OpenWeather in the `WeatherItem` table
+Stores Consumer API Keys in the `Consumers` table.

+Stores Descriptions received from OpenWeather in the `WeatherItem` table